-- Young carers will be supported to complete their education and participate in peer group activities. - Workplaces will recognise and support employees to balance work and care responsibilities. - Victorian carers will have better access to support and training to remain in or re-enter the paid workforce and meet other responsibilities.
+- Young carers will be supported to complete their education and participate in peer group activities. - Workplaces will recognise and support employees to balance work and care responsibilities.

 - Enhance programs that help young carers to stay connected to friends and remove barriers to participating in recreational, sporting and social events. - Work with education providers to better recognise young carers.
-Use proactive and flexible support arrangements so that young carers can continue to participate in primary, secondary and tertiary education and training. - Work with education organisations to identify how they can better support parent carers through linking school communities with the Better Health Channel and the 'Everything Carers' website. - Work with employers to develop and implement carer-friendly workplace guidelines that enable carers to continue to participate in work and promote wellbeing. - Continue to implement and promote Keeping our sector strong: Victoria's workforce plan for the NDIS, which promotes working in the disability
+Use proactive and flexible support arrangements so that young carers can continue to participate in primary, secondary and tertiary education and training. - Work with education organisations to identify how they can better support parent carers through linking school communities with the Better Health Channel and the 'Everything Carers' website. - Work with employers to develop and implement carer-friendly workplace guidelines that enable carers to continue to participate in work and promote wellbeing. - Continue to implement and promote Keeping our sector strong: Victoria's workforce plan for the NDIS, which promotes working in the disability sector, to provide new employment opportunities for people in care relationships.